SAP-samples/teched2022-AD280/exercises/ex0/cp-portal-cloud-foundry-getting-started.md

     ![Go to application](16-go-to-application.png)

-   The SAP Launchpad service opens with the Site Directory in focus.
-This is where you'll create and manage your launchpad sites.
+   The service opens with the Site Directory in focus.
+This is where you'll create and manage your sites.

+   > It may take a few minutes for the admin role assignment to take effect.
+If you get an **Access Denied** error, please try to access the admin environment in an anonymous window or logout and login again.

   ![Open Site Directory](17-open-site-directory.png)

-[VALIDATE_6]

-[ACCORDION-END]